White-backed night heron

-The white-backed night heron (Gorsachius leuconotus) is a species of medium-sized heron in the family Ardeidae, found in sub-Saharan Africa.
+The white-backed night heron (Calherodius leuconotus) is a species of medium-sized heron in the family Ardeidae, found in sub-Saharan Africa.

 Taxonomy

-The German naturalist Johann Wagler described the white-backed night heron as Ardea leuconotus in 1827.
-Today the IOC World Bird List places it in the genus Gorsachius, while BirdLife International and the Handbook of the Birds of the World place it in Calherodius.
-Its name derives from a patch of white feathers that form a triangle on its back.
+The white-backed night heron was formally described in 1827 by the German naturalist Johann Wagler under the binomial name Ardea leuconotus.
+He specified the type locality as Senegambia.
+This species was formerly placed with the Japanese night heron and the Malayan night heron in the genus Gorsachius.
+Based on the results of a molecular genetic study published in 2023, it is now the only species placed in the resurrected genus Calherodius that had originally been introduced in 1855 by the French naturalist Charles Bonaparte.
+Bonaparte specified the type species as Ardea cucullata Lichtenstein which is now considered to be a junior synonym of Ardea leuconotus Wagler.
+The species is treated as monotypic: no subspecies are recognised.

 Description

 The white-backed night heron is 50–55 cm in length with a black head and a short crest, or prominent feather display on the top of its head.
 The heron has large red eyes with white-ringed markings around them, and the lores, or the region behind the eye, are a pale yellow hue.
 The throat feathers are white, whereas the neck and breast are rufous, or a reddish-brown hue.
 There is a notable white triangular patch along the back formed by the white scapulars, or small feathers, on the shoulder of the bird.
 The belly feathers are a whitish-brown and the legs are yellow.
 An immature heron can be identified by its streaked breast and the white spots on the upper-wing coverts.
 Chicks are covered with olive-brown down.